 The Board also considered the services that may be provided by the Affiliated Sub-Advisers pursuant to the sub-advisory contracts, as well as the fees payable by Invesco Advisers to the Affiliated Sub-Advisers pursuant to the sub-advisory contracts.
+The Board noted that Invesco Advisers retains overall responsibility for, and provides services to, sub-advised Invesco Funds, including oversight of the Affiliated Sub-Advisers as well as the additional services described herein other than day-to-day portfolio management.

 D. Economies of Scale and Breakpoints The Board considered the extent to which there may be economies of scale in the provision of advisory services to the Fund.
-The Board also considered that the Fund benefits from economies of scale through contractual breakpoints in the Fund's advisory fee schedule, which generally operate to reduce the Fund's expense ratio as it grows in size.
+The Board also considered that the Fund may benefit from economies of scale through contractual breakpoints in the Fund's advisory fee schedule, which generally operate to reduce the Fund's expense ratio as it grows in size.
 The Board noted that the Fund shares directly in economies of scale through lower fees charged by third party service providers based on the combined size of the Invesco Funds.
 The Board noted that the Fund may also benefit from economies of scale through initial fee setting, fee waivers and expense reimbursements.
-The Board also considered Invesco's reinvestment in its business, including investments in business infrastructure, technology and cvbersecurity.
+The Board also considered Invesco's reinvestment in its business, including investments in business infrastructure, technology and cybersecurity.